cconejob/ft2bt_converter/README.md

 4. **Save the XML File in the `/fault_trees` Folder**:
     * After exporting your diagram as an XML file, save it in the `/fault_trees` folder within the project directory.

-### Example Fault Tree Diagram
+### Input Example: Fault Tree Diagram

-Below is an example of a fault tree diagram in Draw.io:
+Below is an example of two fault tree diagrams generated in the same Draw.io file:

 ![Fault Tree Example](fault_trees/example_3.png)